 - Public infrastructure improvements including sidewalk and curb improvements

-- Start-up funds for the operation of neighborhood centers (different than startup funds for the development of a neighborhood center)
+- Start-up funds for the operation of neighborhood centers (this is diﬀerent than startup funds for the development of a neighborhood center)

 - Continued operating expenses including rent and utilities

-- Salaries for functions that have traditionally been performed by neighborhood volunteers
+- Projects that utilize NRF funds to pay salaries for functions that have traditionally been performed by neighborhood volunteers.